starmaid/starmaid.github.io/blog/_drafts/windows-terminal-clients.md

 ---
 layout: post
 title: Windows Terminal Clients
-tags: blog windows terminal powershell command_prompt
+tags: blog windows terminal powershell "command prompt"
 ---

 This post will be a formalized set of musings I have had over the past several years about various command line utilities in the Windows 10 operating system.
 I could make an entirely separate post detailing why I am using Windows in the first place, but this is simply not the time.
 Everyone has reasons to use one OS over another, and this conversation of terminals happens after that descision is made.